Chrisdoan9/scRNA-seq/README.md

 # scRNA-seq
-compare diseased vs healthy sample
+This code is used to find differentially expressed genes between each cell type when comparing diseased vs healthy sample.